deblevine/MCI-DeM_LSPQ/README.md

 1. `MASTER.do` generates the MCI DeM Aim 2, Study 3 master dataset.
 This dataset contains patient-partner survey data, frozen in February 2020.
 This file was created by Rachael Whitney.

-2. `LSPQ.do` performs the analyses outlined in `ANALYTIC-PLAN.md'.
-Tables and figures for publication are generated where appropriate.
+2. `/LSPQ/00LSPQ_DATASET.do` generates the dataset for analyses outlined in `ANALYTIC-PLAN.md'.

+3. `/LSPQ/01LSPQ_PRELIM-ANALYSES.do` performs preliminary analyses outlined in `ANALYTIC-PLAN.md'.

+4. `/LSPQ/02LSPQ_MAIN-ANALYSES.do` performs main analyses outlined in `ANALYTIC-PLAN.md'.

+5. `/LSPQ/03LSPQ_ANCILLARY-ANALYSES.do` performs ancillary analyses outlined in `ANALYTIC-PLAN.md'.

 ## Documentation